 WHEN:

-We will meet Tuesday mornings from 9:00 - 11:30 am throughout the school year.
-We will begin after Labor Day, 2024.
+We will meet Wednesday mornings from 9:00 - 11:30am at the Kinderhaus throughout the school year.
+We will begin after Labor Day, 2025.

 WHERE:

-Sessions will be held at our Kinderhaus in Midway.
-Exact location will be provided upon inquiry.
+Sessions will be held at our Kinderhaus in Midway and nearby in the woods.
+Exact locations will be provided upon program acceptance.

 WHEN: